Bedrock-OSS/bedrock-wiki/docs/contribute-how-to.md

 ## NodeJS

-With NodeJS we can view the wiki locally, as it would appear on the web.
+With [NodeJS](https://www.nodejs.org) we can view the wiki locally, as it would appear on the web.
 Its great to get typos or errors, before you push it and we get an error on merging it.

-#### Download

-visit https://www.nodejs.org and download NodeJS.

 ![](/assets/images/contribute/setting_up_software/nodejs/njs_download.png)